dhruvaray/backbone-associations/README.md

 # Backbone-associations
 Backbone-associations was born out of a need to provide a lightweight implementation of [Backbone-relational](https://github.com/PaulUithol/Backbone-relational/) with a limited, but commonly used feature subset.
-We support one-to-one and one-to-many relations between Backbone.Models.
+It supports one-to-one and one-to-many relations between Backbone.Models.
 This implementation offers speed and a low memory footprint for models having these relation types.
 It is able to handle updates to nested models in a performing fashion.

 ![Performance](https://raw.github.com/dhruvaray/backbone-associations/master/test/speed.png)

+Each operation comprises of n (10, 15, 20, 25, 30) inserts.
+The chart above compares the performance (time and operations/sec) of the two implementations.

 ## Contents